opendesk/openmaking.is/_posts/articles/2014-08-13-OpenDesk-data-flow-and-processing-review.md

 ## Analysis

-An example model was passed through each path shown to gain an understanding of the CAD packages worked and how efficiently they completed the process.
-The process was iterative and new paths were invented and developed as the analysis was conducted.
+An example model was passed through each path shown to gain an understanding of the software involved and how efficiently the path completed the process.
+The analysis was iterative and new paths were invented and developed as the analysis was conducted.

 ##Path 1: Inventor - CIMtech - AutoCAD